Sports Injuries in Kids

 Sleep is an important time when our body repairs and resets itself.
 Getting 8 hours minimum of sleep will give your body the time it needs to repair itself.

 Eat a balanced diet:

 A solid balance of carbohydrates, proteins and fats is absolutely essential for growing muscles, vessels, bones and other tissue.
-It is not advised that children partake in protein or carbo loading, or even limit good fats.
-Fats that are found in olive oil, avocados and nuts are essential for nervous system development.
+It is not advised that children take part in protein or carbo loading, or even limit good fats.
+Examples of good fats are found in olive oil, avocados and nuts and are essential for nervous system development.

 Light stretching before intense competition is recommended –even 5 minutes with longer stretches – no bobbing! – is helpful.